alexandre0612/Calculator-grid/README.md

 🧮 JavaScript Calculator

-A functional calculator built using HTML, CSS, and Vanilla JavaScript, focused on learning programming logic and state management.
+A functional calculator built using HTML, CSS, and Vanilla JavaScript, focused on learning programming logic and state management, an upgrade of the version I made in class https://github.com/alexandre0612/Calculator, I plan to improve both versions, but I going to focus on the one I developed myself.

 🚀 Features